ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

 # Rolling back a deployment
 {: #devsecops-rollback-deployment}

- In DevSecOps, use either of the following methods to roll back a deployment:
+ In DevSecOps, use either of the following methods to roll back a deployment using:

- 1. Rollback trigger by using rollback listener.
+ 1. Rollback trigger.

- 1. Rollback by using raw GitOps
+ 1. Raw GitOps

 ## Rollback Trigger
 {: #devsecops-rollback-deployment-trigger}